adamlilith/fasterRaster/README.md

 To use `fasterRaster` you must install [GRASS version 8.3+](https://grass.osgeo.org/) on your operating system. **You will need to use the stand-alone installer, not the Open Source Geospatial (OS Geo) installer.**

+Optional: A few functions in **fasterRaster** require **GRASS** "addon" modules, which do not come bundled with **GRASS**.
+You do not need to install these addons if you do not use functions that call them.
+A list of functions that require addons can be seen in the "addons" vignette (in **R**, use `vignette("addons", package = "fasterRaster")`).
+This vignette also explains how to install addons.

 # Vignettes

 **fasterRaster** comes with four user-oriented vignettes: